available - Mekkado's Quixote

 This pedigree is full of dogs that work everyday, trial competitors and proven producers.

-pups are 'clear by parentage' for
+'clear by parentage' for

 - Canine Multifocal Retinopathy